trust-mfn-berlin/animals-as-objects/vault/story.silk-culture.md

 Ultimately, the golden age of silk farming in Prussia was the period 1740-1786 under the rule of Frederick II, who provided it with state support in the form of a convoluted system of subsidies and penalties with the goal of achieving the best possible self-sufficiency in raw materials.[^8] He established manufactories and decreed silk production an agricultural sideline for teachers, sacristans, and pastors, even though it was extremely unpopular with this group.
 The industry flourished, and Prussia reached the pinnacle of its silk production in the 1780s[^9] – “It clothes the rich, it feeds the poor”, reads the engraving on a prize medal for silk farming made in 1793.[^10]

-## Beneficial insects: From the silkworm to silk
+## Beneficial Insects: From the Silkworm to Silk

 Upon their arrival in Germany/Brandenburg, silkworms were referred to as _Seidenwürmer_, which directly corresponds to the English term “silkworms”.
 However, they are now referred to as _Seidenraupen_, which translates as “silk caterpillars”.
 The fact that it was at all possible to raise and utilise the silkworm, originally from China, in northern Europe, which is characterised by its cold winters, was due to its biological properties. **Experience had shown that silkworms could be prevented from hatching for almost an entire year by storing the eggs in a cool place.** Mulberry trees only bloom once a year in northern climes, and because their young green leaves provide sustenance to silkworms, the eggs would be warmed to 25 degrees in early summer to be hatched. **In Prussia, it was usually women who were tasked with caring for and cleaning the young caterpillars, which had to be fed with the green leaves of the mulberry tree for about 32 days before they pupated.** The silkworm spins its cocoon from a single silk thread produced by its salivary gland, which can grow to lengths of up to 200 metres.
 In its cocoon, the pupa develops into a moth that ultimately hatches but is unable to fly[^11] and soon mates before it lays more eggs and then dies.
 As the German handbooks and encyclopaedias of the 18th century attest, the moths had to be prevented from hatching as it would damage the silk threads.
 In order to obtain the silk, the cocoons were thrown into boiling water a few days before they were due to hatch, killing the pupae, so that the silk thread could then be unwound whole.
 The moths were only allowed to hatch for reproductive purposes, and their eggs were then kept for the next cycle.[^12]